b1ndark/project5/README.md

 - #### Sign In Page

   - User is presented with a login form so User can login and add product reviews, update profile.
-  - When logged in the User is redirected to the Home page with a notification displayed letting the User know that succefuly logged in.
   - If the User does not have an account there is a link that when clicked User is redirected to the Sign up page.

     ![image](assets/readme/features/pages/login.webp)

+  - When logged in the User is redirected to the Home page with a notification displayed letting the User know that succefuly logged in.

     ![image](assets/readme/features/notifications_confirmations/login_notification.webp)

 - #### Log Out Page

   - Logout page the User is presented with a question whether wants to logout or not.

+    ![image](assets/readme/features/pages/logout.webp)

   - If the User confirms logging out, will be redirected to the Home page and a notification will be displayed to confirm it.

-    ![image](assets/readme/features/pages/logout.webp)
     ![image](assets/readme/features/notifications_confirmations/logout_notification.webp)

 - #### Profile Page

   - Profile is accessed by clicking in the **Account** dropdown menu, once clicked click in Profile.
   - The Profile will present the Users profile that will display personal information.
-  - Within the Danger section of the Profile the User has the following
+  - Within the Danger section of the Profile the User has the following.
     - **Edit** which will take the User to the Edit profile page.
     - **Delete** which will take the User to the Delete account page.